 Lastly, the Military Ridge State Trail is as tree-lined as they come.
 Featuring 40 miles of mostly tree-covered trail, you’ll also spot prairies and wetlands as you go.
 Be sure to make a stop during the Verona portion of the trail — coffee drinks abound at the nearby Icki Sticki, Tuvalu and The Sow’s Ear.

 On a chilly fall day, we recommend getting bundled up and boating to see the fall colors from the water.
 There are lots of boat launches throughout Madison, but you could make a day of viewing fall colors by visiting the Lower Yahara River Trail.
 There’s a boat launch in the park so you can see the leaves from Lake Waubesa, and, you can tack on to your trip with a bike ride on the boardwalk as well.

 Or, you could always let someone else do the boating.
-Betty Lou Cruises is offering a selection of fall cruises through October on Lake Mendota, all with plenty of COVID-19 safety measures in place and themed meals to tempt your palate.
+Betty Lou Cruises offers cruises through mid-October on Lake Mendota, all with plenty of COVID-19 safety measures in place and themed meals to tempt your palate.